apache/airflow/contributing-docs/10_working_with_git.rst

 All new development in Airflow happens in the ``main`` branch which is now Airflow 3.
 All PRs should target that branch.

-We also have a ``v2-10-test`` branch that are used to test ``2.x.x`` series of Airflow and where maintainers cherry-pick selected commits from the main branch.
-If a fix is about Airflow 2 and not related to Airflow 3, the PR should be made against the ``v2-10-stable`` branch.
+We also have a ``v2-10-test`` branch that are used to test ``2.10.x`` series of Airflow 2 and where maintainers cherry-pick selected commits from the main branch.

+For Contributors:
+All bug fixes after 2.10.0 release will target Airflow 3.
+We will make the best effort to make them available in 2.10.x, but if somebody wants to guarantee that a fix is included in 2.10.x, they need to raise the PR explicitly to the v2-10-test branch too.

+For Committers:
+When merging bugfix PRs to the ``main`` branch, the committers should also try to cherry-pick it to v2-10-test branch.
+If there are merge conflicts, the committer should add a comment on the original PR, informing the author and asking them to raise a separate PR against ``v2-10-test`` branch.
+If this doesn't happen, there is no guarantee that the PR will be part of 2.10.x
 Cherry-picking is done with the ``-x`` flag.
 In the future, this can happen automatically with the help of a bot and appropriate label on a PR.

-The ``v2-10-test`` branch might be broken at times during testing.
-Expect force-pushes there so maintainers should coordinate between themselves on who is working on the ``v2-10-test`` branch - usually these are developers with the release manager permissions.

-The ``v2-10-stable`` branch is rather stable - there are minimum changes coming from approved PRs that passed the tests.
-This means that the branch is rather, well, "stable".

 Once the ``v2-10-test`` branch stabilizes, the ``v2-10-stable`` branch is synchronized with ``v2-10-test``.
-The ``v2-10-stable`` branches are used to release ``2.*.x`` releases.
+The ``v2-10-stable`` branches are used to release ``2.10.x`` releases.

-The general approach is that cherry-picking a commit that has already had a PR and unit tests run against main is done to ``v2-10-test`` branch, but PRs from contributors towards 2.0 should target ``v2-10-stable`` branch.
+The general approach is that cherry-picking a commit that has already had a PR and unit tests run against main is done to ``v2-10-test`` branch, and PRs from contributors towards 2.0 should target ``v2-10-test`` branch.

 The ``v2-10-test`` branch and ``v2-10-stable`` ones are merged just before the release and that's the time when they converge.